mr0a/Create-Your-First-Web-App-with-Python-and-Flask/README.md

     ```
     * Place the html files inside a directory named `templates`.
-* Another cool thing in **jinja** (a templating engine) is that you can pass information and use it in your templates.
+* Another cool thing in **jinja2** (a templating engine) is that you can pass information and use it in your templates.
     >app.py
     ```python3
     def index():